- This topic has 4 replies, 1 voice, and was last updated 17 years, 1 month ago by

 actual payload traffic, during any period of abnormal circumstances.

-For these reasons, Nokia Loop Protection protects. payload traffic
+For these reasons, Nokia Loop Protection protects

 . network synchronisation